 interaction with other students throughout the course of the school day.

 Center-based programs involve bringing children to a central location for a preschool special education class.
-The
+The program

-may require more or less time in preschool special education than two hours per day.
+more or less time in preschool special education than two hours per day.

 Five year-old children with disabilities may participate in a regular kindergarten program with supplementary special